soapbox-pub/rebased/docs/development/API/differences_in_mastoapi_responses.md

 - `/api/v1/accounts/:id/following`
 - `/api/v1/mutes`

-Has these additional fields:

-- `avatar_description`: string, image description for user avatar, defaults to empty string
-- `header_description`: string, image description for user banner, defaults to empty string

 Has these additional fields under the `pleroma` object:

 - `ap_id`: nullable URL string, ActivityPub id of the user